Author: Giliane Mansfeldt – Savvy Shutterbug

 -

-How to Practice Photography When You’re Not Feeling Inspired
+How to Price Your Photography Sessions When You’re Just Starting Out